Dherse/masterproef/content/4_phos.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Pipe desugaring*]
 }
 The final syntactic sugar that has yet to be simplified, is the pipe operator (`|>`).
-This operator is used on iterable tuples to pass data from one function or synthesizable block to another easily while keeping the code readable.
+This operator is used on iterable tuples to pass data from one function or synthesisable block to another easily while keeping the code readable.
 The pipe operator performs pattern matching on its input values, and into the function arguments it is piping into.
 Doing so is quite difficult, which is why it is performed close to the end of all transformations.
 As this stage, the types are all known, operations have been simplified to the maximum, and therefore, it is the easiest point in the compilation process for the compiler to perform this transformation.
 In @lst_pipe_desugaring, one can see a piece of code before pipe desugaring (a), and after pipe desugaring (b), while both of these expressions are equivalent, the former is easier to read and understand.
 In more complex cases, where the pipe operator is used to pattern match over multiple values, this simplification is more complex.

 #figurex(
     caption: [